-where $\GG^*(K,\Lambda)$ is equipped with the $*$-product. \end{thm} The rest of the paper is dedicated to the proofs of these results.
+Finally, we make the following conjecture for real toric spaces over Cohen-Macaulay complex over $\Zz/2$. \begin{conj} The results of Theorems \ref{thm:group} and \ref{thm:ring} also hold when $K$ is a Cohen-Macaulay complex over $\Zz/2$. \end{conj} The rest of the paper is dedicated to the proofs of these results.
 In Section \ref{sec:m-a}, we prove Theorem \ref{thm:isomorphism} by using a DGA model for $\Rr\ZZ_K$ constructed by Cai \cite{C17}.
 Theorem \ref{thm:DGA} will be proved by using a different DGA model for $\Rr\ZZ_K$ constructed in Section \ref{sec:DGA}.
 In Section \ref{sec:equivariant}, we construct a double complex for each subgroup $G\subset(\Zz/2)^m$, whose total cohomology equals the $G$-equivariant cohomology of $\Rr\ZZ_K$, and we use it to prove Theorem \ref{thm:mod 2 image}.
 Following the induction strategy in \cite{CC21}, we prove Theorem \ref{thm:group} for the case when $K$ is a shellable sphere in Section \ref{sec:shell}.
 In Section \ref{sec:PL}, we use a result of Adiprasito and Izmestiev \cite{AI15} and some fundamental results in algebraic combinatorics to complete the proof of Theorem \ref{thm:group}.
 In Section \ref{sec:ring}, we show that the isomorphism $\Psi_\Lambda:H^*(\BB(K,\Lambda))/\BB_2\cong H^*(\QQ(K,\Lambda))/\QQ_2$ in Theorem \ref{thm:group} is actually a ring isomorphism when the group $H^*(\BB(K,\Lambda))/\BB_2\cong \GG^*(K,\Lambda)$ is equipped with the $*$-product, proving Theorem \ref{thm:ring}.